With therapy hard to get, people lean on AI for mental health. What are the risks?

 A tool to rehearse interactions

-People are finding the tools can help them navigate challenging parts of life.
+Meanwhile, people are finding the tools can help them navigate challenging parts of life in practical ways.
 Kevin Lynch never expected to work on his marriage with the help of artificial intelligence.
 But at 71, the retired project manager says he struggles with conversation — especially when tensions rise with his wife.

 "I'm fine once I get going," he says.
 "But in the moment, when emotions run high, I freeze up or say the wrong thing."